markfasheh/duperemove/README.md

 # Requirements

+The latest stable code can be found in [v0.09-branch](https://github.com/markfasheh/duperemove/tree/v0.09-branch).

 Kernel: Duperemove needs a kernel version equal to or greater than 3.13

 Libraries: Duperemove uses glib2 and optionally libgcrypt for hashing.